-Sentech plans to spend R1.1 billion on the acquisition of property, plant and equipment over the MTEF period.
-Goods and services account for an estimated 37.6% (R1.5 billion) of expenditure over the period ahead, mostly for service expenses such as satellite costs.
-Compensation of employees accounts for an estimated 25.9% (R1 billion) of the entity's budget, spending on which is expected to decrease at an average annual rate of 1.1%, from R1.5 billion in 2021/2 to R1.4 billion in 2024/25.
-This is due to a moratorium on the filling of vacant posts arising from resignations.
+To ensure a high-quality, stable network and replace obsolete equipment, the entity plans to spend R923.6 million on the acquisition of property, plant and equipment over the MTEF period.
+As such, spending on goods and services accounts for an estimated 34.3% (R1.6 billion) of expenditure over the period ahead, mostly for service expenses such as satellite costs, which have increased in recent years due to exchange rate fluctuations.
+This trend is expected to persist.
+Compensation of employees accounts for an estimated 29.4% (R1.4 billion) of the entity's budget, spending on which is expected to increase at an average annual rate of 4.2%, from R433.6 million in 2022/23 to R490.9 million in 2025/26.

-The entity expects to derive 93.8% (R4.1 billion) of its revenue over the MTEF period through television, radio and streaming services rendered to customers, and the remainder through other sources such as rental income.
-Revenue is expected to decrease at an average annual rate of 1.3%, from R1.5 billion in 2021/22 to R1.4 billion in 2024/25, because of the analogue signal network being switched off, resulting in television revenue decreasing slightly before recovering again.
+The entity expects to derive 95.7% (R4.8 billion) of its revenue over the MTEF period through fees for television, radio and streaming services, and the remainder through other sources such as rental income.
+Revenue is expected to increase at an average annual rate of 3.2%, from R1.6 billion in 2022/23 to R1.7 billion in 2025/26.